 Fermented foods—like sauerkraut, kimchee, and many others—have a rich cultural history, and have helped people heal and thrive for millennia.
 Today, these original “functional foods” are being studied more and more for their remarkable mechanisms and health benefits.
 From digestive health to mood, immunity, metabolism, and more, fermented foods are gaining recognition as simple yet powerful strategies for maintaining optimal health and longevity.

-Now, emerging research adds an important indication to this list of benefits, suggesting that fermented vegetables may offer some protection against COVID-19 infection.
+Now, emerging research adds an important indication to this list of benefits, suggesting that fermented vegetables may offer some protection against C-19 infection.

-Early population data suggests a correlation between COVID-19 severity, and consumption of fermented vegetables, showing that some countries with higher consumption of fermented vegetables have lower complications and fatality rates from the virus.
+Early population data suggests a correlation between C-19 severity, and consumption of fermented vegetables, showing that some countries with higher consumption of fermented vegetables have lower complications and fatality rates from the virus.

 Since the pandemic’s initial days, researchers have shown that the virus that causes COVID-19, SARS-CoV-2, attaches to a receptor called ACE-2 on the surface of cells.
 The virus uses a key “spike protein” to unlock ACE-2 receptors and infect healthy cells.
 ACE-2 receptors are found to be higher in people with conditions such as metabolic and cardiovascular diseases.
 It’s also suggested that oxidative stress from out-of-control free radicals and reduced antioxidant activity in the body can increase ACE-2 receptors on cells.